 Wattie Ink Team (like us on fb): Wattie's the man.
 He put together awesome sponsors and awesome team mates.
 Stoked to be apart of this team.
 They offer me motivation (and entertainment).
 Proud to rocktheW with them this year.

 I also wanted to thank David Kloz at BSK for the track workouts and guidance.
 They are money.
 And lastly, the Temecula Valley Tri Club for a great support system and great people!

 That is all, I'm ready to race!
 The work is done and the visualization process has been going on since December; so I am very relaxed and confident going in.
 Just like anything, if you prepare properly you'll often times nail it.
 And that's exactly what I plan on doing.

 My race number is #2610.
 My wave is the 3rd to last wave at 7:42.
 You can track my live split times on the Ironman website and go to "Athlete Tracker."
 Or if you have an iphone you can track me with the IronAp.
 Amy will also be throwing out updates on my twitter account.

 I'd love to see everyone down at the race.
 We'll be hanging out down there most of the day and if you're not doing anything that night, you should join me and Amy along with my other Wattie Ink Teammates for a Pub Crawl, info below:

 I'm a former "elite" runner that turned into a triathlete and raced for the Wattie Ink team from 2012-2014.
-After qualifying for IM 70.3 Worlds and having my "Kona Journey" documented in LAVA Magazine in 2014, I now turn my attention towards Endurance Camps (www.endurancecamps.com) while occasionally training, racing and taking care of my beautiful wife and three kids.
+After qualifying for IM 70.3 Worlds and having my "Kona Journey" documented in LAVA Magazine in 2014, I now turn my attention towards Endurance Camps (www.endurancecamps.com) while training, racing for Wattie Ink and taking care of my beautiful wife and three kids.